zuozhenggh/learning-library/analytics-library/oac-ctd/lab4-augmented-analytics/augmented-analytics.md

 __SUMMARY__

 In this exercise you will experiment how easy and dynamic is to create your own analysis.
-Augmented capabilities like automatic map layers and forecasting will be used.
+Augmented capabilities like System map layers and forecasting will be used.

 Estimated Lab Time: 30 minutes